Working Hours

 Depending on the size, complexity and duration, I use two methods to decide the price for a tattoo:

-- For small designs which can be done in a single session of up to 4 hours, the price is decided subjectively, based on the size, complexity, approximate duration and my estimation of how much it should cost —based on my experience with similar tattoos I’ve done so far.
+For small designs which can be done in a single session of up to 4 hours, the price is decided subjectively —based on my experience with similar tattoos done so far— while taking in consideration the size, complexity and approximate duration.
 It depends very much on the design itself but, as a rough idea, a tattoo the size of a regular business card would cost between 21.000 and 35.000 yen, a tattoo the size of a regular greeting card would cost between 45.000 and 55.000 yen and anything bigger than that —but still doable in a single session— wouldn’t cost more than 65.000 yen.

-- All prices have the tax included and none are negotiable.
+All prices have the tax included and are not negotiable.

-- For large designs which can’t be completed in a single session, the price is decided objectively, based solely on the duration of the tattoo, at a fix rate of 15.000 yen per hour (tax included).
+For large designs that can’t be completed in a single session, the price is decided objectively, based solely on the duration of the tattoo, at a fix rate of 15.000 yen per hour (tax included).
 For example, a tattoo that takes 7 hours to complete will be done in at least two sessions and will cost 105.000 yen (tax included).
-It’s difficult to estimate an exact duration, but I can always give a pretty accurate guess.
+It’s difficult to estimate an exact duration, but I can always guesstimate pretty accurately.

 Methods of Payment